 Make Fastpasses ASAP

-Fastpass ques are less crowded and overall are more calming.
+Fastpass queues are less crowded and overall are more calming.
 As soon as your window opens to make Faspasses, get them.

 Go at a Slower Pace/ Take Breaks